Alv-no/alv-website/Readme.md

-# Alv.no
+# Alv websites

-This is the code repo for development of the new websites for Alv.no
+This is the code repo for development of the new websites for Alv.no and Alvb.no

 ## Development setup